mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 ## What's next for the Tree View?

 For now, `@mui/x-tree-view` is in alpha.
-Our next goal is to work on the stability and API consistency of its components to prepare a stable release.
+Our next goal is to work on the stability and API consistency of its components to prepare a stable release on the next few months.

 Please feel free to try out the component and provide any feedback you may have.